 \section{Abstract}

-Synthetic data augmentation via large language models (LLMs) allows researchers to leverage additional training data, thus enhancing the performance of downstream tasks, especially when real-world data is scarce.
-However, the generated data can deviate from the real-world data, and this misalignment can bring deficient outcomes while applying the trained model to applications.
-Therefore, we proposed efficient weighted-loss approaches to align synthetic data with real-world distribution by emphasizing high-quality and diversified data generated by LLMs with using merely a little real-world data.
-We empirically assessed the effectiveness of our method on multiple text classification tasks, and the results showed leveraging our approaches on a BERT-level model robustly outperformed standard cross-entropy and other data weighting approaches, providing potential solutions to effectively leveraging synthetic data from any suitable data generator for model training.
+Synthetic data augmentation via Large Language Models (LLMs) allows researchers to leverage additional training data, thus enhancing the performance of downstream tasks, especially when real-world data is scarce.
+However, the generated data can deviate from the real-world data, and this misalignment can bring about deficient results while applying the trained model to applications.
+Therefore, we proposed efficient weighted-loss approaches to align synthetic data with real-world distribution by emphasizing high-quality and diversified data generated by LLMs using merely a tiny amount of real-world data.
+We empirically assessed the effectiveness of our methods on multiple text classification tasks, and the results showed that leveraging our approaches on a BERT-level model robustly outperformed standard cross-entropy and other data weighting approaches, providing potential solutions to effectively leveraging synthetic data from any suitable data generator.